Action at Bir el Gubi (November 1941)

-The Action at Bir el Gubi (November 1941) (بئر الغبي) or first battle of Bir el Gubi (prima battaglia di Bir el Gobi in Italian) took place on 19 November 1941 near Biʾr al-Ġubbiyy, Libya.
-It was one of the opening engagements of Operation Crusader in North Africa and resulted in a success for the Italian armoured forces.
+The Action at Bir el Gubi (November 1941) (First Battle of Bir el Gubi prima battaglia di Bir el Gobi, بئر الغبي) took place on 19 November 1941 near Biʾr al-Ġubbiyy, Libya.
+The action was one of the opening engagements of Operation Crusader in North Africa and was a success for the Italian armoured forces.

 Background

 On 15 November 1941 General Claude Auchinleck, commander of the Eighth Army, launched Operation Crusader, aimed at forcing the Axis army in Libya to lift the siege of Tobruk and if possible, to force the Axis to retreat from Cyrenaica.
 The Eighth Army was composed of the XIII Corps, formed of infantry divisions, and XXX Corps, which included the 7th Armoured Division, formerly belonging to the Western Desert Force and one of the authors of the destruction of the Tenth Army during Operation Compass.
 The British plan was to circumvent the Italo-German positions on their southern side with the 7th Armoured Division, and then to attack the Axis forces besieging Tobruk.

 Erwin Rommel was planning a new attack on Tobruk and had therefore gathered his forces on the north-west, between Tobruk and the Egyptian border, near the coast.
 The Ariete Division was given the task of facing the XIII Corps (on the eastern flank) and defending the road junction at Bir el Gubi, from where supplies headed for Bir Hakeim, Giarabub, Sidi Omar, Tobruk and El Adem were sent.